Pros and cons of hiring a bookkeeper for your small business

 If your business is fresh and you only have a handful of transactions each month, you’re likely better off saving the money and doing your bookkeeping on your own.
 This is often the case for small businesses that are just one person.

-Many tax and accounting firms, including us, allow you to hire a bookkeeper just to train you on certain softwares and processes if you’re not comfortable doing it by yourself right away.
+Many tax and accounting firms, including us, allow you to hire a bookkeeper just to train you on certain software and processes if you’re not comfortable doing it by yourself right away.

 3. You may have to learn new rules and processes